garden-io/garden/docs/using-garden/configuration-overview.md

 # Configuration Overview

-Garden is configured via `garden.yml` configuration files, which Garden collects and compiles into a [Stack Graph](../basics/stack-graph.md) of your project.
+Garden is configured via `garden.yml` (or `*.garden.yml`) configuration files, which Garden collects and compiles into a [Stack Graph](../basics/stack-graph.md) of your project.

-The [project configuration](./projects.md) `garden.yml` file should be located in the top-level directory of the project's Git repository.
+The [project configuration](./projects.md) file should be located in the top-level directory of the project's Git repository.
+We suggest naming it `project.garden.yml` for clarity, but you can also use `garden.yml` or any filename ending with `.garden.yml`.

-In addition, each of the project's [modules](../reference/glossary.md#module)' `garden.yml` should be located in that module's top-level directory.
+In addition, each of the project's [modules](../reference/glossary.md#module)' should be located in that module's top-level directory.
 Modules define all the individual components of your project, including [services](./services.md), [tasks](./tasks.md) and [tests](./tests.md).

 Lastly, you can define [workflows](./workflows.md), to codify sequences of Garden commands and custom scripts.
+We suggest placing those in a `workflows.garden.yml` file in your project root.

 The other docs under the _Using Garden_ go into more details, and we highly recommend reading through all of them.